xhluca/react-pyodide-template/README.md

 func()
 ```

-It's pretty simple but you can run pretty advanced `python` code once you start loading packages like `numpy`, `pandas`, albeit at the cost of increased loading time.
+It's very simple but you can run pretty advanced `python` code once you start loading packages like `numpy`, `pandas`, `scipy`, etc. albeit at the cost of increased loading time.

 ## What you need to change